-Visiting Yellowstone National Park in October is an unforgettable experience with many amazing benefits, but the Fall season might just throw a few curve balls at your plans.
+Visiting Yellowstone National Park in October will be an unforgettable experience with many benefits, but the fall season might just throw a few curve balls at your plans.

-We know from first hand experience the ‘challenging’ impacts of visiting Yellowstone in October and we want you to be fully prepared for your own vacation.
+We know from first hand experience the challenges involved with visiting Yellowstone in October and we want you to be fully prepared for your own fall vacation to northwest Wyoming.

-Yellowstone National Park hosts a little over 4 million visits every year.
+Yellowstone National Park leads the most popular places to visit in Wyoming race, hosting a little over 4 million tourists every year.
 That’s an enormous amount of people sharing attractions and cars sharing the Yellowstone grand loop road.

 If you divide 4 million by 12 months you get 333,333 people per month or roughly 11,000 per day.

 Sounds like you’ll be sharing the park with a lot of other people, right?

 Well, more than 2 million visitors to Yellowstone arrive in June, July and August alone.
 Those 3 months account for well over 50% of total visits each year.

 May and October are the two best months to visit Yellowstone if your top priority is avoiding huge crowds of tourists, while still benefiting from reasonable temperatures and the park being completely open.

 As you can see in the infographic above, October is the month of real transition in crowd numbers at Yellowstone National Park following the much busier summer season.